centreon/centreon-archived/SECURITY.md

 ## Bug bounty

-We don't have any bug bounty program but this this something we are thinking about.
+We don't have a bug bounty program but this is something we are thinking about.